Basic Scaffold Pricing

 - Method – Face-to-face training and assessment at our training venue.
 You will complete a calculations, written and practical assessment.

-- Successful completion will allow you to apply for a Basic Scaffolding (SB class) High Risk Work Licence with WorkSafe WA
+- Successful completion of the NAI assessment will allow you to apply for a Basic Scaffolding (SB class) High Risk Work Licence with WorkSafe WA – we lodge the application for you.

 What the course covers: